lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 Together with other information, the access token specifies (by value or by reference) the public authentication credential AUTH_CRED_C that PEER_C is going to use when running EDHOC with PEER_RS.
 Note that AUTH_CRED_C will be used as either CRED_I or CRED_R, depending on whether the two peers use the EDHOC forward message flow (i.e., PEER_C is the EDHOC Initiator) or the EDHOC reverse message flow (i.e., PEER_C is the EDHOC Responder), respectively (see {{Section A.2 of RFC9528}}).

-When the AS issues the first access token that specifies AUTH_CRED_C and is intended to be uploaded to PEER_RS, it is expected that the access token specifies AUTH_CRED_C by value, and that PEER_RS is not currently storing AUTH_CRED_C, but instead will obtain it upon receiving the access token.
+When the AS issues the first access token that specifies AUTH_CRED_C and is intended to be uploaded to PEER_RS, it is expected that the access token specifies AUTH_CRED_C by value, and that PEER_RS is not currently storing AUTH_CRED_C, but instead will obtain it and learn it upon receiving the access token.

-Typically, the access token is uploaded to PEER_RS by PEER_C through a dedicated EAD item, when running EDHOC with PEER_RS.
-In such a case, PEER_RS has to learn AUTH_CRED_C as a new public authentication credential during an EDHOC session with PEER_C.
+Although the AS can upload the access token to PEER_RS on behalf of PEER_C as per the alternative workflow defined in {{I-D.ietf-ace-workflow-and-params}}, the access token is typically uploaded to PEER_RS by PEER_C through a dedicated EAD item, when running EDHOC with PEER_RS.
+Consequently, PEER_RS has to learn AUTH_CRED_C as a new public authentication credential during an EDHOC session with PEER_C.

 At least for its EDHOC resource used for exchanging the EDHOC messages of the EDHOC session in question, this requires PEER_RS to:

 * Enforce the trust policy "LEARNING"; or

-* If enforcing the trust policy "NO-LEARNING", additionally enforce an overriding exception when an incoming EDHOC message includes an EAD item conveying (a reference to) an access token, as discussed earlier in this section.
+* If enforcing the trust policy "NO-LEARNING", additionally enforce an overriding exception when an incoming EDHOC message includes an EAD item conveying (a reference to) an access token (see {{sec-policy-no-learning}}).

-Alternatively, the AS can upload the access token to PEER_RS on behalf of PEER_C, as per the alternative workflow defined in {{I-D.ietf-ace-workflow-and-params}}.
+### In the Ligthweight Authorization using EDHOC (ELA) Procedure # {#sec-trust-models-ela}

+TBD

 # Side Processing of Incoming EDHOC Messages # {#sec-message-side-processing}